IE 11 is not supported. For an optimal experience visit our site on another browser.

 When using an elliptical, resistance is provided by either a flywheel or an internal magnetic system.

 Flywheels are more traditional and rely on friction to increase and decrease resistance.
-A heavier flywheel general creates a more stable machine, which is why our experts advised aiming for a flywheel around 20 pounds.
+A heavier flywheel generally creates a more stable machine, which is why our experts advise aiming for a flywheel around 20 pounds.
 Flywheel ellipticals typically require a faster pedaling pace to maintain resistance when compared to a magnetic system.

 Metric tracking

 Most ellipticals will have some form of progress tracking.
-Many have built-in programs or classes you can select to give yourself more guidance in your workout.
+Many have built-in programs or classes you can select to give yourself more workout guidance.
 Some require a subscription to use these programs.
-You can, of course, forgo the routines built-in to the machine in favor of your favorite fitness app.
+You can, of course, forgo the built-in routines in favor of your favorite fitness app.

 Meet our experts